openvinotoolkit/nncf/examples/experimental/onnx/README.md

 * `MaskRCNN-12` can be used two task types detection (`det`) and instance segmentation (`inst-seg`).
 * Failure types:
     1. :umbrella: - A quantized model shows too much model accuracy degradation.
-    2. :cloud: - A quantized model cannot be executed on `OpenVINOExecutionProvider(onnxruntime-openvino==1.11.0)`, but it can be executed on `CPUExecutionProvider`.
+    2. :cloud: - A quantized model cannot be executed on `OpenVINOExecutionProvider(onnxruntime-openvino==1.11.0)`, but it can be executed on `CPUExecutionProvider` (`shufflenet-9` can be executed on `OpenVINOExecutionProvider`, but drops too much accuracy).
-    3. :zap: - A original model cannot convert `opset_version` to 13.

 # Support ONNXRuntime PTQ for Yolov5 models